Zasch/nzbindexer/README.md

  1. fire up redis and mongodb
  1. start running scripts (nb: in order!)

+**NB:** If you run script and want proper output, you run them with the following command:

+`node articles1Update.js  | ./node_modules/.bin/bunyan`

 ![](process.jpg)

 ### TODO / Plans (not necessarily in order):